Follow

 Awards

-Pythagoras did not receive formal awards, but his impact on mathematics and geometry remains a cornerstone of scientific knowledge.
-His contributions remain fundamental in these fields today.
+Though Pythagoras never received formal awards, his influence on mathematics and geometry is undeniable.
+His contributions continue to serve as a cornerstone of scientific knowledge, shaping these fields even today.

 Legacy

-Pythagoras’ contributions to mathematics, especially the Pythagorean theorem, have had a lasting impact on science and education.
-His focus on mathematical relationships and proofs still shapes our understanding of today’s world.
+Pythagoras’ work in mathematics, particularly the Pythagorean theorem, has left a lasting mark on science and education.
+His emphasis on mathematical relationships and proofs continues to shape our understanding of the modern world.

 9. Carl Linnaeus: Say His Name(s)